nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing data files

    1. Delete the data file `data/classmanager.json`<br>
-      Expected: The app will create a new data file when it is next closed.
+      Expected: The app will be populated with sample students.
+The app will create a new data file when it is next closed.

 2. Dealing with corrupted data files
-   1. Edit the data file `data/classmanager.json` <br>
+   1. Edit the data file `data/classmanager.json`, Change a student's field to be invalid. <br>
-      Expected: The app will show an error message and exit when it is next launched.
+      Expected: The app will launch with an empty address book.
+The app will create a new data file when it is next closed.

-1. _{ more test cases …​ }_

 ### Adding a student